tamarintandra/in-silico-PCR/README.md

     --gap GAP             gap penalty to use in alignment
 ```

-Note: Providing negative numbers as command-line inputs can lead argparse to interpret them as options.
-You can work around this in two ways: 1) enclose the number with a leading space (for example, --gap ' -1').
-2) Link an option and its value using the "=" symbol (for example, --gap=-1).
+**Note**: Providing negative numbers as command-line inputs can lead argparse to interpret them as options.
+You can work around this in two ways:
+1) Enclose the number with a leading space (for example, --gap ' -1')
+2) Link an option and its value using the "=" symbol (for example, --gap=-1)